odojs/odojs/README.md

 ```

 ### string = Component.stringify(state)
 Renders the Component as a string.
-Widgets return empty string.
+Widgets and hooks return empty string.
 Can be used in Node.js on the server.
 ```js
 var Test = component({
   render: function(state) {